vijaysumaravi/icbhi_classification/README.md

 2. Clone this repo
 3. move the ICBHI folder along with its contents to the Speechbrain 'recipes' folder
 3. cd to recipes/ICBHI/breathing_classification_2_classes/
 4. Download the dataset from https://bhichallenge.med.auth.gr/ and separate the audio and annotations into two different folders - `audio_data` and `annotation_data`.
 Rename labels file to `icbi_labels.txt` and data split file to `icbi_train_test_split.txt`.
-(Dataset is already provided in the repo)
+(Partial dataset is already provided in the repo).
+You can also download audio_data folder from here - https://drive.google.com/file/d/1J6G4qCId-7zZLbVsc_4KnwD5mHLlzrAT/view?usp=sharing
 5. In the hparams/train_utterance.yaml and hparams/train_patients.yaml, change the `data_folder` to the path where you have stored the audio and annotation data.
 6. The model checkpoints are stored in the respective task folders.
 For examples, the model for 2-class patient split evaluation is stored in `breathing_classification_2_classes/results_patient_split/ECAPA-TDNN/42/save`.
 7. Run the inference script: `python train.py hparams/train_utterance.yaml` for utterance split evaluation.
 Since the training is completed, the model is loaded from the checkpoint and evaluated on the test set.